Pietzcker Logo Pietzcker

 A wonderful craft and indispensable for Japanese woodblock printing is the Japanese papermaking.

 The origin of woodblock printing and printing in generell is China.
 Traditional Chinese woodblock fascinates us with finest lines and perfectly copied water-colours.
 Here I show some classical woodblock prints from the Ming Period.
-Also I give an introduction to the new-year images of the Chinese Folk Art Print.
+I give an introduction to the new-year images of the Chinese Folk Art Print.
+Here you also find a short report of my experience with working onto Chinese porcelain.

-Screen Printing is a young, formerly commercial printing technique, which is now an additional facet in the art of printmaking.
+Screen Printing is a young, formerly commercial printing technique, based on stencilling.
 Here I present a formula for producing a water-based paste for screen printing.
+And here you find an introduction of katazome, a traditional Japanese stencil technique, used for dying fabric and paper.

 Art